dorner/ruby-style-guide/README.md

 > -- Phil Karlton

 * <a name="snake-case-symbols-methods-vars"></a>
   Use `snake_case` for symbols, methods and variables.
+This includes global variables.
 <sup>[[link](#snake-case-symbols-methods-vars)]</sup>

   ```Ruby